Derwent Pencil Museum: History

-The first pencil factory in Keswick opened in 1832.
-The second and current factory was started in the 1920s and completed in 1950 (it closed in 2007 when the owners moved production to Workington).
+The museum featured in a 1997 episode of the BBC educational children's television series Come Outside.

 The museum now receives over 80,000 visitors a year from all around the world.
 It is particularly popular with visitors from the county of Yorkshire, due to the importance of pencil production for the local economy during the 1930s.
 The museum features as one of the locations in the 2012 film Sightseers.

 Storm Desmond

 In December 2015, the museum was badly damaged by several feet of flood water when the River Greta broke its banks as a result of Storm Desmond and many artefacts were destroyed.
 Although many of the exhibits were salvaged, one limited-edition collection could not be replaced.

-The museum reopened to the public on 15 June 2017, with Countryfile presenter John Craven cutting the ribbon..
+The museum reopened to the public on 15 June 2017, with Countryfile presenter John Craven cutting the ribbon.